alexharri/website/posts/grid-engine-performance.md

  * Write duration (recalculation performance)
  * Discrepancies (expected vs actual output)

-This suite enables the Engine Team to evaluate the performance impact of changes, and detect discrepancies that our unit tests might fail to detect.
+This suite enables the Engine Team to evaluate the performance impact of changes and detect discrepancies that our unit tests might fail to detect.

 Running GRID's performance tests on this change shows that it yields, roughly, a 10% performance boost.